 The chancellor shall establish procedures to implement this policy.
 The equal opportunity and nondiscrimination in employment and education policy and procedures of colleges and universities shall comply with Board Policy 1B.1 and Procedure 1B.1.1.

 For more information, contact the Office of Affirmative Action, AH 112, or call 507-389-2986 (V) or 800-627-3529 or 711 (MRS/TTY).

 Part 1.
 Policy Statement.

 Sexual violence is an intolerable intrusion into the most personal and private rights of an individual, and is prohibited at Minnesota State Colleges and Universities.
-Minnesota State Colleges and Universities is committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
+The Minnesota State Colleges and Universities system is committed to eliminating sexual violence in all forms and will take appropriate remedial action against any individual found responsible for acts in violation of this policy.
 Acts of sexual violence may also constitute violations of criminal or civil law, or other Board Policies that may require separate proceedings.
 To further its commitment against sexual violence, Minnesota State Colleges and Universities provides reporting options, an investigative and disciplinary process, and prevention training or other related services as appropriate.

 Subpart A. Application of policy to students, employees, and others.
 This policy applies to all Minnesota State Colleges and Universities students and employees and to others, as appropriate, where incidents of sexual violence on system property have been reported.
 Reports of sexual violence committed by a student at a location other than on system property are covered by this policy pursuant to the factors listed in Board Policy 3.6, Part 2.
 Reports of sexual violence committed by a system employee at a location other than system property are covered by this policy.